ikemtz/AngularMonoRepo/guidelines.md

 It's also important that the Swagger application be configured to support the same authentication mechanisms as the API.

 ## Microservices should be built around the technology best suited to meet business needs.
-If you need to share data, then OData is an excellent choice.
+If you need to serve data, then OData is an excellent choice.
 If you need to persist domain objects and state, then WebApi would be the appropriate direction.

 ## Eventing and inter-microservice dependencies
 At all costs, avoid having one microservice be dependent on another.
 Each microservice should maintain a copy of any cross-domain data necessary in order to complete its work.
 Updates to this cross-domain data should be communicated via an event bus.